On-chip spin-photon entanglement based on single-photon scattering: Supplementary Note 5: Spin-dependent Reflectivity Measurement

-Eq.~(\ref{eq:saturation}) holds when $\Gamma\gg\kappa_g$ and $T_p\gg\Gamma^{-1}$ where $\kappa_g$ is the effective spin-flip rate between the hole ground states and $T_p$ is the qubit pulse duration.
+Eq.~(\ref{eq:saturation}) holds when $\Gamma\gg\kappa_g$ and $T_p\gg\Gamma^{-1}$ where $\kappa_g$ is the effective spin-flip rate between the hole ground states and $T_p$ is the FWHM qubit duration measured from the pulse intensity.
 The first condition implies that the main transition is eventually saturated as the QD decays faster than the spin can recycle, thus $\ket{\Downarrow}$ effectively becomes dark.
-This is generally true since $\kappa_g$ is typically on the order of $10^{-7}\text{ ns}^{-1}$ at the plateau center voltage~\citeS{Dreiser2008_S}, which is lower than $\Gamma=2.48\text{ ns}^{-1}$.
+This is generally true since $\kappa_g$ is typically on the order of $10^{-7}\text{ ns}^{-1}$ at the plateau center voltage~\cite{Dreiser2008}, which is lower than $\Gamma=2.48\text{ ns}^{-1}$.
 The second condition ensures that the QD decays back to $\ket{\Uparrow}$ before the next scattering event within the pulse.
 When the driving pulse is sufficiently long, i.e., $T_p=2\text{ ns}>\Gamma^{-1}=0.4\text{ ns}$ with increasing power, the QD saturates similarly as when being driven by a weak continuous-wave laser.
-In addition, a finite optical cyclicity leads to a resonant spin-flip into the dark state $\ket{\Downarrow}$ reflecting a photon of frequency $\omega_2\neq\omega_1$ which is filtered out, thus only reducing the total intensity included in $b_3$ and not affecting the scaling of the relevant parameters in Eq.~(\ref{eq:saturation}).
+In addition, a finite cyclicity leads to a resonant spin-flip into the dark state $\ket{\Downarrow}$ reflecting a photon of frequency $\omega_2\neq\omega_1$ which is filtered out, thus only reducing the total intensity included in $\mathcal{I}_{\text{max}}$ and not affecting the scaling of Eq.~(\ref{eq:saturation}).